- make_signed_source

 The workflow adds event reactions that cause the debian:upload

-as signed-source-{architecture}-{signing_template_name}
+be provided as signed-source-{architecture}-{signing_template_name} in

-workflow’s internal collection.
+the workflow’s internal collection.

 Todo